How can we help you today?

 Most smartphones can be USB-tethered to WiFiRanger’s indoor routers.
 Check with your carrier to determine if your data plan includes phone tethering.

 WiFiRanger routers with integrated modems are certified for use on the AT&T and T-Mobile networks.
 Verizon certification is in process.
 If your SIM is already activated on either the AT&T or T-Mobile networks and are on a hotspot data plan, it likely that it will work when inserted into an integrated WiFiRanger LTE modem.
 However, WiFiRanger does not guarantee that any user-provided SIMs and plans will work in its products.
-WiFiRanger does market data plans from both AT&T and Millenicom (T-Mobile) that are certified and guaranteed to work with integrated WiFiRanger LTE modems.
+WiFiRanger does market data plans from Freedom Go that are certified and guaranteed to work with integrated WiFiRanger LTE modems on the ATT network.
 Learn more about these plans here.

 WiFiRanger’s Multi-WAN features allow a user to connect to multiple internet sources at the same time.
 Several MultiWAN operating modes are user-selectable and each offers different features.
 For example, in Hot Standby mode, one internet connection is active with anoter acting as an instantaneous backup for the active connection.
 Even multiple backup connections can be setup and prioritized using Hot Standby mode.
 If service on your active connection is dropped your WiFiRanger will shift to the next alternate connection with internet available.
 In Load Balance mode, the WiFiRanger will utilize all connected internet connections and, on a moment-by-moment basis, will switch from one to another as the speed of the connections varies.
 The Load Balance mode is very popular with our customers since it provides increased throughput in some circumstances (when multiple internet streams are active) and increases internet reliability by using multiple internet sources simultaneously.